-- N Audio CD/DVD Properties (CD Text) are available for audio tracks recorded in the first session written in either Session-At-Once (SAO) or Disc-At-Once (DAO) writing modes.
-It is not mandatory to create entries in any of the fields but it is highly recommend that you enter the Title and Artist information. - N You can click the corresponding Apply to All Tracks button to copy the information entered to all tracks of this CD or Layout.
+- Audio CD Properties (CD Text) are available for audio tracks recorded in the first session written in either Session-At-Once (SAO) or Disc-At-Once (DAO) writing modes.
+It is not mandatory to create entries in any of the fields but it is highly recommend that you enter the Title and Artist information. - ♣→ You can click the corresponding Apply to All Tracks button to copy the information entered to all tracks of this CD or Layout.

-Writing an Audio CD disc
+Step 2 - Writing a Disc Writing an Audio CD disc

-After you finish editing your Audio CD/DVD layout, you can start recording.
+After you finish editing your Audio CD layout, you can start recording.
 It is a good idea to perform a test simulation to reduce the risk of errors.

-There is a difference between recording an Audio CD/DVD disc and recording a CD-ROM disc.
-For CD-ROM disc recording, Media Maker will try to write a single track to reduce the overhead of gaps in between tracks.
-However, in Audio CD/DVD disc recording, one track from the Audio CD/DVD image is one track on the disc.
+There is a difference between recording an Audio CD disc and recording a CD-ROM disc.
+For CD-ROM disc recording, NTI Media Maker 9 will try to write a single track to reduce the overhead of gaps in between tracks.
+However, in Audio CD disc recording, one track from the Audio CD image is one track on the disc.

 After a successful simulation, you can write to the disc.
-The steps to write your Audio CD/DVD are the same as those for a test simulation.
+The steps to write your Audio CD are the same as those for a test simulation.
 You must either select the Test & Write or Write option from the Write CD dialog box.
 Review the other settings and click Start to record your new CD.

-N Remember to set the Volume Balancing and CD Text options from the Write CD dialog.
+Remember to set the Volume Balancing and CD Text options from the Write CD dialog.
 Please consult Write CD Options in Chapter 3 for specific information on these options.